Alchemy: Medieval Europe

-In the 14th century, alchemy became more accessible to Europeans outside the confines of Latin speaking churchmen and scholars.
+In the 14th century, alchemy became more accessible to Europeans outside the confines of Latin-speaking churchmen and scholars.
 Alchemical discourse shifted from scholarly philosophical debate to an exposed social commentary on the alchemists themselves.
 Dante, Piers Plowman, and Chaucer all painted unflattering pictures of alchemists as thieves and liars.
 Pope John XXII's 1317 edict, Spondent quas non-exhibent forbade the false promises of transmutation made by pseudo-alchemists.
 Roman Catholic Inquisitor General Nicholas Eymerich's Directorium Inquisitorum, written in 1376, associated alchemy with the performance of demonic rituals, which Eymerich differentiated from magic performed in accordance with scripture.
 This did not, however, lead to any change in the Inquisition's monitoring or prosecution of alchemists.
-In 1403, Henry IV of England banned the practice of multiplying metals (although it was possible to buy a licence to attempt to make gold alchemically, and a number were granted by Henry VI and Edward IV).
+In 1404, Henry IV of England banned the practice of multiplying metals by the passing of the Gold and Silver Act 1403 (5 Hen.
+4. c.
+4) (although it was possible to buy a licence to attempt to make gold alchemically, and a number were granted by Henry VI and Edward IV).
 These critiques and regulations centered more around pseudo-alchemical charlatanism than the actual study of alchemy, which continued with an increasingly Christian tone.
 The 14th century saw the Christian imagery of death and resurrection employed in the alchemical texts of Petrus Bonus, John of Rupescissa, and in works written in the name of Raymond Lull and Arnold of Villanova.

-Nicolas Flamel is a well-known alchemist, but a good example of pseudepigraphy, the practice of giving your works the name of someone else, usually more famous.
+Nicolas Flamel is a well-known alchemist to the point where he had many pseudepigraphic imitators.
 Although the historical Flamel existed, the writings and legends assigned to him only appeared in 1612.

-Flamel was not a religious scholar as were many of his predecessors, and his entire interest in the subject revolved around the pursuit of the philosopher's stone.
-His work spends a great deal of time describing the processes and reactions, but never actually gives the formula for carrying out the transmutations.
-Most of 'his' work was aimed at gathering alchemical knowledge that had existed before him, especially as regarded the philosopher's stone.
-Through the 14th and 15th centuries, alchemists were much like Flamel: they concentrated on looking for the philosophers' stone.
-Bernard Trevisan and George Ripley made similar contributions.
-Their cryptic allusions and symbolism led to wide variations in interpretation of the art.
+A common idea in European alchemy in the medieval era was a metaphysical "Homeric chain of wise men that link[ed] heaven and earth" that included ancient pagan philosophers and other important historical figures.